This whole situation about the COVID-19 in Thailand and all over the world has been out of control.

 What are you doing to stay busy?

 Are you working out?
-Leaning new skills?
+Learning new skills?
 Watching a ton of movies?
 Reconnecting with friends and family (online of course)?

 Let me know in the comments.